Which of the following functional groups is commonly found in alc... | Channels for Pearson+

 1

-Recall the structure of alcohols: Alcohols are organic compounds where a hydroxyl group (-OH) is bonded to a saturated carbon atom.

-Compare the functional groups with the structure of alcohols: Alcohols are characterized by the presence of the hydroxyl group (-OH).
+Recognize that the carbonyl group \((C=O)\) is typically found in aldehydes and ketones, not alcohols.

-Conclude that the hydroxyl group (-OH) is the functional group commonly found in alcohols, as it defines the class of alcohols.
+Conclude that the hydroxyl group \((-OH)\) is the functional group commonly found in alcohols, distinguishing them from other organic compounds.

 Watch next